-First, let’s take a look at our homes.
-Did you know that there are at least several billion microorganisms keeping you company in your home?
+One of the first culprits to look at for germs is our homes.
+At least several billion microorganisms are keeping you company in your home.
 Most of them are harmless, but some could be potentially dangerous.
-Let’s look at a few locations.
+Some locations are the worst offenders.

-We all suspect that the kitchen is one of the dirtiest places in the home.
+The kitchen is one of the dirtiest places in the home.
 One surprise is that the kitchen floor, just in front of the sink, has more bacteria than the trash can.
-And yes, the sponges around the sink own a large burden of bacteria.
+And the sponges around the sink own a large burden of bacteria as well.

-Did you know you can sterilize a wet sponge by putting it in the microwave for two minutes?
+You can easily sterilize a wet sponge by putting it in the microwave for two minutes.
 Just be careful taking it out of the microwave— it’s going to be hot.

 Now note if you wash chicken in the kitchen sink, and either a sponge falls in, or you turn on the faucet with unwashed hands, both can become contaminated with virulent intestinal pathogens like campylobacter or salmonella.
-Some people don’t realize that when you ush a toilet, bacteria in the toilet actually disperse into the air, so anything within a three-foot radius could be contaminated.
-So close the lid if you can.
+Some people don’t realize that when you flush a toilet, bacteria in the toilet disperse into the air.
+Anything within a three-foot radius could be contaminated.
+If you can, close the lid before flushing.

 Even toothbrushes lying around can be contaminated.
-In fact, the average toothbrush after brushing has over 10 million germs.
+The average toothbrush after brushing has over 10 million germs.
 However, as long as it’s your own toothbrush, these are your own bacteria, and not harmful.
-Resist the urge to share toothbrushes, as besides bacteria, they could pass on blood- borne viral diseases such as hepatitis B and C and, of course, infectious mononucleosis without a kiss.
+Resist the urge to share toothbrushes; besides bacteria, they could pass on blood-borne viral diseases such as hepatitis B and C and, of course, infectious mononucleosis without a kiss.

 Germs Camping Out on Your Touchscreen

-Well, what about our personal electronic devices?
-If you personally are the only one using your tablet, laptop, or cellphone, similar to your toothbrush, you’re likely OK, since the germs are your own.
+Our personal electronic devices are also a source of pathogenic germs.
+If you are the only one using your tablet, laptop, or cellphone, similar to your toothbrush, you’re likely OK, since the germs are your own.
 However, be careful where you place these devices.
 Studies have shown that 16 percent of cellphones have intestinal bacteria on them.

 Studies have shown that 16 percent of cellphones have intestinal bacteria on them.

-I’m sure you’re wondering, how long can germs live on surfaces?
-In general, cold and u germs from sneezes can live on hard surfaces for up to 48 hours.
-The swine u has actually been shown to survive in the environment for up to five days.
-So think about this before you hand your cellphone over to your sick spouse, family member, or friend.
+Given this fact, how long can germs live on surfaces?
+In general, cold and flu germs from sneezes can live on hard surfaces for up to 48 hours.
+The swine flu has been shown to survive in the environment for up to five days.
+Think about this before you hand your cellphone over to your sick spouse, family member, or friend.
 If you’re worried about this, you could purchase a device that you can put over your cellphone, which bombards the phone with ultraviolet light to kill 99 percent of bacteria, for about $25.

 Learn more: Which Germs in Your Daily Life Matter?

-As for the tablets in the terminal airport, if you use them, be sure you wash your hands thoroughly afterwards.
+As for the tablets in the terminal airport, if you use them, be sure you wash your hands thoroughly afterward.
 Washing your hands is the one thing you can do to significantly reduce the chances of getting sick.
-We’ll explore what’s really necessary for proper hand washing later in our lecture.

 Speaking of touchscreens, one research project found thousands of bacteria on the Amtrak touchscreen at the train station.
 Since most germs were nonpathogenic staphylococci from the skin, you can take some partial reassurance.
 But you should figure out your own strategy for touchscreens, including grocery stores, ATMs, ticket kiosks, and airport check-ins.